evannorton/evannorton/README.md

 ### Hello! 👋

-I'm Evan, a game developer and full-stack developer based out of Birmingham, AL. I have been a full-time software engineer since 2018, and I have independently published 3 games so far:
+I'm Evan, a game developer and full-stack developer based out of Birmingham, AL. I've been a full-time software engineer since 2018.
+My current role a UI engineer position at City State Entertainment, working on their titles *Camelot Unchained* and *Final Stand: Ragnarök*.

+As an independent developer, I published an MMO project which I continue to maintain.
+I also participated in two game jams, both submissions winning awards.

 RetroMMO | ScatterPaws | Teleport Tower
 :-------------------------:|:-------------------------:|:-------------------------: